MCP Prompts

 "When creating visual items, such as reports and diagrams, use the following color scheme: Primary color is red, secondary colors are blue, indigo, and purple."

-You can also train an AI to perform complex and multi-step processes by explicitly stating how the steps are related or what the steps are for a process.
+You can also train an AI to perform multi-step processes by explicitly stating how the steps are related or what the steps are.
 For example:

-"Whenever you create a user account, a corresponding home folder should be created for the user.
+"Whenever you create a user account, also create a corresponding home folder for the user.
 The home folder is always located as a subfolder within the '/Users/' folder and always named with the username of the user account.
 For example, if the username is 'jane_smith' then the home folder to create is '/Users/jane_smith'.
 Usernames must always be lower case.
 Convert the username to lower case if it is not already in lower case.
-The user account is to be given full read+write permission to their home folder.
+Give the user account full read+write permission to their home folder.
 Within the home folder, always create 2 subfolders; one named 'in' and one named 'out'.
 Finally, always add the new user account to the 'Partners' group."